infradise/visualkube/README.md

 ## Reporting Issues

 Found an issue?
-Please use the form in the our [Bug Reporting](https://www.visualkube.com/contact/bug-reporting) page.
+Please use the form in our [Bug Reporting](https://www.visualkube.com/contact/bug-reporting) page.
+⚠️ The submission function on this page is temporarily disabled.
+Please use our [GitHub Issues](https://github.com/infradise/visualkube/issues) page instead.

 For highly technical reports, we recommend using our [GitHub Issues](https://github.com/infradise/visualkube/issues) page.